 Now that we have discussed the safest areas in Cancun for tourists here is a list of areas you should avoid when traveling to Cancun or at a minimum be mindful of your surroundings:

-- Driving or renting a car in Cancun – While you should always take precautions while driving in a foreign country, there’s no need to be fearful of driving in Cancun or renting a car.
+• Renting a car in Mexico– While you should always take precautions while driving in a foreign country, there’s no need to be fearful of driving in Cancun or renting a car.

 Keeping Cash Safe in Mexico